 Configure the Kendo editor

-The configuration file of the Kendo editor is exposed and is shipped with the
+The configuration file of the Kendo editor is not created during installation and you have to create it manually.

 The structure of the file consists of one valid property –

-NOTE: When making changes to the Kendo editor configuration, you must resart your application for the changes to take effect.
+NOTE: When making changes to the Kendo editor configuration, you must restart your application for the changes to take effect.
 For more information see Application restart.

 For more information about all supported settings, see Kendo UI for jQuery documentation » kendo.ui.Editor.